 • 1 or 1½ stories

 • Large porch

 You can find bungalows in communities across the state, thanks in large part to a company called Aladdin that sold kit homes out of Bay City from 1906-1983.
 As the style became popular in the early 20th century, many variations of the style followed.
-Many Arts and Crafts bungalows – built with local materials and unique craftsmanship – can be found throughout Royal Oak, Hazel Park and Ferndale.
+One of the most stylish variations is the Arts and Crafts bungalow, built with local materials and unique craftsmanship.
+You'll find many of these bungalows throughout Royal Oak, Hazel Park and Ferndale.